 Under Irish law, copyright is an unregistered right, meaning that protection automatically applies without you having to undertake a formal registration process, upon creating an applicable, original work.
 Such works include art, literature, music, photography, scripts, and even software – generally anything of creative origin.
-As a result, it’s vital to have someone draft a contract before you do anything involving copyright or alternatively have someone check a contract you’ve been presented with.
-Fortunately, Briffa can help with all of this and the vast majority of our services are provided on a fixed fee basis.
+As a result, it’s vital to have someone draft a contract before you do anything involving copyright or, alternatively, have someone check a contract you’ve been presented with.

 It’s important to note copyright only covers the expression of an idea, not the idea itself.
 So, if you have a great idea for a TV show, film, or song, you need to express that idea in writing, plans, and other concrete forms for copyright to apply.

 In most cases, copyright belongs to the creator, although there are some exceptions – for example, works created by employees as part of their employment will usually belong to the business.
 There are some grey areas here, though, and if it isn’t clearly defined who owns the copyright (such as where work has been outsourced to a freelancer or third party), it can lead to a dispute.

 Defining and clearly outlining copyright ownership is critical because owners have an exclusive set of rights to use, copy, and monetise the work.